 Administrator: If you die intestate, fail to name a personal representative in your will, or the personal representative can’t or is unwilling to perform their duties, the court will name an administrator for your estate.
 An administrator will function just like a personal representative/executor.

 Intestate Succession: If you die without a will, the probate court will decide upon the distribution of your assets according to state laws concerning what is called intestate succession.

 Guardianship: If you leave behind minor children without naming a guardian to care for them, the court will place the children in a guardianship and name a guardian to care for them.
 Even if you have a living trust in place, you must use a will to name a guardian to prevent the court from appointing one.

 You’re never too young or too old to establish an estate plan, but you can be too late.
 If you haven’t started on your estate plan yet, now is a perfect time.
 The pandemic has shown us all how unpredictable life can be, so it’s best to prepare for the future of you and your loved ones while you can.

 The best option to avoid inflicting probate on your heirs and beneficiaries is, as briefly mentioned earlier, to set up a living trust.
 It will still take time to sort everything out, but the trustee named in the trust won’t have to run everything by a probate judge.

-If you’re in or around Columbus, or anywhere in Central Ohio, contact me at The Law Office of Gregory L. Williams, and let’s get started on your estate plan.
+If you’re in or around Columbus, or anywhere in Central Ohio, contact me, and let’s get started on your estate plan.
 If you already have one, it’s important to review it with an experienced estate planning attorney from time to time.
 I can assist with that as well.